ktbaek/Excess-deaths-Denmark/README.md

 and the vertical gray line indicates the border between reference period and pandemic period.
 Age group is indicated on the right.*

+**Figure 15** shows shows the difference between the observed and expected death rates relative to the expected death rates for 2020-2022 by age group and by baseline reference period.

 ![](README_files/figure-gfm/Figure-15-1.png)<!-- -->

 ***Figure 15: Relative change (in %) of quarterly death rates compared